 Alternative Drop Ejector Architecture from Eastman Kodak

-The image below shows how a vapor bubble forms when an electric current is pulsed through a heater element in the base of the ejector.
+The image on the left shows how a vapor bubble forms when an electric current is pulsed through a heater element in the base of the ejector.
 The heater’s temperature increases because of Joule heating and once the superheat temperature is reached in the fluid a vapor bubble is formed almost explosively because of the high vapor temperature.
 Bubble formation by evaporation of ink is governed by a kinetic theory phase-change model.
 Shortly after the bubble begins to expand and its vapor cools, condensation at the surface of the bubble causes it to collapse, which in turn causes the ink expelled from the nozzle to pinch off.
 Surface tension and viscous forces largely govern the dynamics of the ink jet and its conversion into discrete drops.